softwaresaved/distance-consultancy/developer/WriteNumericalEngine.md

 * Rename Public UserControl that exposes the properties pages:
   - e.g. rename DSMProperties to DHTProperties
   - Save as DHTProperties.ctl
-  - Delete the old .ctl file, using Windows Explorer, under the Main Control sub-directory.
+  - Delete the old .ctl file, using Windows Explorer, under the Main Control sub-folder.
 * Rename the resource file:
-  - Outside of VB, rename the resource file in the Resource File sub-directory e.g. rename D6DSM.res to D6DHT.res
+  - Outside of VB, rename the resource file in the Resource File sub-folder e.g. rename D6DSM.res to D6DHT.res
   - Inside VB look under related documents in the list of files attached to the project, remove the old .res file and add the new one.
 * Rename the project:
   - e.g. rename D6DSMPrp to D6DHTPrp